 The Parents' Guild of Villa Joseph Marie exists to provide a positive liaison between the parents and the school.
 The goal of the Parents' Guild is to enrich and enhance the school environment through activities and events that promote school spirit.
 Every parent is a member of the Parents' Guild.

-All parents are welcome and encouraged to attend the monthly meetings, which provide an opportunity to meet fellow parents, acquire information on school issues and activities, and become involved in your daughter's school.
-Meetings are generally held on the first Wednesday from October to May and are posted at right.
+All parents are welcome and encouraged to attend the general meetings, which provide an opportunity to meet fellow parents, acquire information on school issues and activities, and become involved in your daughter's school.

 For more information about the Parents' Guild and its activities, please explore the tabs below.
 We look forward to meeting you and working together to make our daughters' Villa experience the best it can be!